Skip to Main Content

 • Modest payment reduction: As the earlier example showed, it takes a large lump-sum payment to reduce your monthly payment by a significant amount.

-How to calculate mortgage recast
+How to calculate a mortgage loan recast

 The simplest solution for calculating a mortgage recast is to use an online mortgage recast calculator, but here’s a more in-depth explanation of how to calculate it manually.